open-mmlab/mmocr/docs/en/user_guides/visualization.md

 ## Configuration

-Thanks to the use of the registration mechanism, in MMOCR we can set the behavior of the visualizer `Visualizer` by modifying the configuration file.
+Thanks to the use of the registration mechanism, in MMOCR we can set the behavior of the `Visualizer` by modifying the configuration file.
 Usually, we define the default configuration for the visualizer in `task/_base_/default_runtime.py`, see [configuration tutorial](config.md) for details.

 ```Python
 vis_backends = [dict(type='LocalVisBackend')]